News< back to all news

 Each time we share a story about a rescue gone wrong, we are approached by others who have had similar experiences, with either the same “rescue” we wrote about or a different one.
 Most are afraid to come forward because of intimidation and threats.
 Typically these experiences are coming from a small handful of “rescues.
-The damage, heartache, fear and emotional and financial distress is significant in all cases.
+The damage, heartache, fear and emotional and financial distress are significant in all cases.
 But with no regulations or systems of accountability, we haven’t been able to do much more than share these stories in hopes that people will hear the message and know what to look for when bringing a pet into their family.

 We are working hard on your behalf, to develop rescue standards of practice an accreditation program so you can rest assured that the organization you want to adopt a pet from is ethical.
 In the meantime, please read and share the story of Lacy and her Mom.

 My dog is a BEAUTIFUL dog.
 I love her to the moon and back.
 It was such an amazing moment when SHE chose me to be her fur-ever mommy.
 I sat on the floor and let all the dogs come to me and let me pet them, Lacy came up to me and rolled over and wouldn’t stop kissing me.
 I knew once she showed me her tummy and loved on me that she chose me, she trusted me to love her and protect her for the rest of her life.
 And that I will do.